 The Gruppe flew an early morning "direct escort" for SG 4to Cassino on 18 March, Lemke claiming a Spitfire and Uffz.
 Bielohlawek another.
 One was also claimed by Lt.
 Bruhe of 5./SG 4 at an altitude of just 20 metres.
 Another mission to Cassino late in the afternoon—apparently escorted by I./JG 2, III./JG 53 and II./JG 77—also ran into opposition.
 The I./JG 2 again claimed two Spitfires and Lt.
 Kulpa of Stab II./SG 4 another.
 In fact, the 31st FG lost only one destroyed and one damaged from the 112 sorties it put up that day while claiming six Fw 190s and a Bf 109 destroyed; an Fw 190 probable; and four Fw 190s damaged.
 Unteroffizier Kuno Dollenmaier of 4./JG 2 was killed, as were a pilot from Stab II./SG 4 and one from 8./JG 53.
-Information about Dollenmaier's whereabouts was sought in a signal issued at 19.30 hrs. that evening.
-The same message asked whether anyone had seen a Thunderbolt crash at 12.52 hours between Roccasecca dei Volsci and Cassino.
+Information about Dollenmaier's whereabouts was sought in a signal issued at 19.30 hrs. that evening; his place of death was later recorded as 2 km north of Pastena (about 28 km west of Cassino).
+The same message had asked whether anyone had seen a Thunderbolt crash at 12.52 hours between Roccasecca dei Volsci and Cassino.
 The aircraft had been had last been seen falling and giving off light-coloured smoke after being shot up by fighters but does not seem to correspond in type or timing to any known loss in air-to-air combat in this area, either on the 18th or the day before.

 1/Lt.
 Carroll A. Pryblo: